When Celebrity Endorsements Go Wrong

 However, video game company Electronic Arts and sports giant Nike stayed by his side, somewhat surprisingly to many choosing to not end their partnerships with him.
 Woods may have gotten cut a break by these two, but he still reportedly lost around $22 million that year alone in endorsement deals.

-Sometimes cutting ties with a dishonored celeb quickly can reduce immediate blow back on your brand, however once the scandal blows over - which they all eventually do - brands may be happier to have stuck by the side of their endorser, especially one as long-term as Nike and Tiger Woods.
+Sometimes cutting ties with a dishonored celeb quickly can reduce immediate blowback on your brand, however, once the scandal blows over - which they all eventually do - brands may be happier to have stuck by the side of their endorser, especially one a long-term as Nike and Tiger Woods.

 Stupid Decisions Cost Big Dollars: Michael Phelps

-When a photo of gold medal winning Olympian Michael Phelps surfaced with him smoking pot in 2009, he lost a $500,000 deal with Kellogg's.
+When a photo of the gold medal-winning Olympian Michael Phelps surfaced with him smoking pot in 2009, he lost a $500,000 deal with Kellogg's.
 His deals with AT&T and Rosetta Stone were also not renewed.
-If this would have occured in teh year 2016 - or 2017/2018 - there may have been a very different ending to this story based on more accepted views of marijuana in today's climate.
+If this would have occurred in the year now - there may have been a very different ending to this story based on more accepted views of marijuana in today's climate.

 “Michael’s most recent behavior is not consistent with the image of Kellogg,” Susanne Norwitz, a spokesperson for the company, stated.